-For the business of trading tiles, it is common for the Group to receive from the customer the whole or some of the contractual payments before the services are completed or when the goods are delivered (i.e. the timing of revenue recognition for such transactions).
+For the business of trading tiles, it is common for the Group to receive from the customer the whole or some of the contractual payments before the products are delivered (i.e. the timing of revenue recognition for such transactions).
 The Group recognises a contract liability until it is recognised as revenue.
 During that period, any significant financing components, if applicable, will be included in the contract liability and will be expensed as accrued unless the interest expense is eligible for capitalisation.